Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Introduction

 In general, $E2$ strengths provide a probe of nuclear structure and its evolution~\cite{casten2000:ns}.
-For light $p$-shell nuclei, which are accessible to \textit{ab initio} nuclear theory by a variety of approaches, the \textit{ab initio} calculations can provide qualitative insight into the structural origin of the $E2$ strengths \cite{wiringa2000:gfmc-a8,pervin2007:qmc-matrix-elements-a6-7,pastore2013:qmc-em-alt9,pastore2014:qmc-em-8be}.
-Meanwhile, experimental measurements can provide quantitative validation of the ability of the calculations to faithfully describe the nuclear system~\cite{henderson2019:7be-coulex}.
+For light $p$-shell nuclei, which are accessible to \textit{ab initio} nuclear theory by a variety of approaches, \textit{ab initio} calculations can provide qualitative insight into the structural origin of the $E2$ strengths \cite{wiringa2000:gfmc-a8,pervin2007:qmc-matrix-elements-a6-7,pastore2013:qmc-em-alt9,pastore2014:qmc-em-8be}.
+Meanwhile, experimental measurements can provide quantitative validation of the ability of calculations to faithfully describe the nuclear system~\cite{henderson2019:7be-coulex}.

 Taken in this light, the large reported $E2$ strength between the $2^+$ ground state and $1^+$ first excited state of $\isotope[8]{Li}$, $B(E2; 2^+ \rightarrow 1^+)= 55(15)\,e^2\fm^4$~\cite{brown1991:8li-coulex}, presents a puzzle.
 This strength corresponds to $\sim58$ Weisskopf units, which would be considered collective even in much heavier mass regions.
+The $M1$ strength for the $2^+_1 \rightarrow 1^+_1$ transition can be deduced from the measured lifetime of this transition due to the dominance of the $M1$ component.
+The measured lifetime of the $1^+_1$ level was measured previously by the Doppler-shift attenuation method \cite{Throop1971,COSTA1972}.
+The large value of the corresponding $M1$ transition strength is interesting in its own right, but we focus on the $E2$ component, which give complementary information to the $M1$ transition strength.
+As the $2^+_1 \rightarrow 1^+_1$ transition in $^8$Li is dominated by the $M1$ component, we have chosen to use the technique of Coulomb excitation to selectively measure the $E2$ transition strength.

 It is not unexpected that $\isotope[8]{Li}$ would be deformed.
 For instance, the ground state of the mirror nuclide $\isotope[8]{B}$ is suggested to have proton halo structure~\cite{minamisono1992:8b-quadrupole-beta-nmr,smedberg1999:8b-fragmentation-halo,jonson2004:light-dripline,korolev2018:8b-pscatt-halo} as a deformed $\isotope[7]{Be}$ core, with a loosely-bound proton in a spatially-extended molecular orbital~\cite{henninger2015:8b-fmd}.
 The ground-state spectroscopic quadrupole moment of $\isotope[8]{Li}$ is similar in magnitude to those of its deformed neighbors~\cite{stone2016:e2-moments}.